act-framework/act/docs/react/events.md

 ```

 That's the whole app.
 When you click in the button, it calls add, that calls
-the update, that calls the reducer that will rerender your whole app (yeah, ok,
+`history.push`, that calls the reducer that will rerender your whole app (yeah, ok,
 just a button with a number).

 ###### Events with constant values